hapax/hapax.github.io/_posts/2019-09-04-scrubland.md

 A secondary argument is that maximin should lead to a "trickle up" effect where *everyone* benefits.

-Of the various design principle we could adopt, I think there is a similar **maximin test** which should supersede the shrub test:
+Of the various design principles we could adopt, I think there is a similar **maximin test** which should supersede the shrub test: